-(a) Poetry: A complete poem if less than 250 words and, if printed, on not more than two pages, or if from a longer poem, an excerpt of not more than 250 words.
+(a) Poetry: A complete poem if fewer than 250 words and, if printed, on not more than two pages, or if from a longer poem, an excerpt of not more than 250 words.

-(b) Prose: Either a complete article, story or essay of less than 2,500 words, or an excerpt from any prose work of not more than 1,000 words or 10 percent of the work, whichever is less, but in any event a minimum of 500 words.
+(b) Prose: Either a complete article, story, or essay of fewer than 2,500 words, or an excerpt from any prose work of not more than 1,000 words or 10 percent of the work, whichever is less, but in any event a minimum of 500 words.